 How to Hook Live Bait Like a Pro

-how to hook live bait
+Hands demonstrating how to hook a live fish for bait.

 Why live bait?

 Live bait is often the best choice for fishing, as fish are more likely to bite at something that is moving.
 This is because live bait smells and tastes like food to fish, which triggers their natural feeding instincts.
 Additionally, using live bait can help you save money on expensive lures.
+See our blog on how to keep live bait alive for more information.

 What are artificial baits?